MSc Molecular Pathology / Overview

 - Master of Science

-- Part-time over 3 or 4 years (dual format)
+- 1 year full time, 3 or 4 years part time

 - Entry requirements

 We require an undergraduate degree (normally an Upper Second) or overseas equivalent in a relevant biomedical subject, including medicine and nursing.
 Flexibility on entrance requirements will be applied to candidates with proven appropriate extensive professional experience.